Jet engine: Types of jet engine

 There are a large number of different types of jet engines, all of which achieve forward thrust from the principle of jet propulsion.

 Airbreathing

 Commonly aircraft are propelled by airbreathing jet engines.
 Most airbreathing jet engines that are in use are turbofan jet engines, which give good efficiency at speeds just below the speed of sound.

-Turbine powered

-Gas turbines are rotary engines that extract energy from a flow of combustion gas.
-They have an upstream compressor coupled to a downstream turbine with a combustion chamber in-between.
-In aircraft engines, those three core components are often called the "gas generator".
-There are many different variations of gas turbines, but they all use a gas generator system of some type.

 Turbojet

 A turbojet engine is a gas turbine engine that works by compressing air with an inlet and a compressor (axial, centrifugal, or both), mixing fuel with the compressed air, burning the mixture in the combustor, and then passing the hot, high pressure air through a turbine and a nozzle.
 The compressor is powered by the turbine, which extracts energy from the expanding gas passing through it.
-The engine converts internal energy in the fuel to kinetic energy in the exhaust, producing thrust.
-All the air ingested by the inlet is passed through the compressor, combustor, and turbine, unlike the turbofan engine described below.
+The engine converts internal energy in the fuel to increased momentum of the gas flowing through the engine, producing thrust.
+All the air entering the compressor is passed through the combustor, and turbine, unlike the turbofan engine described below.